Skip to content

 Set-ExecutionPolicy RemoteSigned -Scope LocalMachine

-1. Check if the profile already exists:
+1. Check if the profile exists:

 Test-Path $PROFILE.AllUsersAllHosts